Nass-works/Nass-works/README.md

 - 👻 Currently on vacation.

-- ⚡ Active participant in anything that makes me money 🤑 💰.
+- ⚡ Active participant in anything that makes me "money 🤑 💰.

 - ✨ Also curious about what a transparent plane made with my name on it would look like😂.